 - soundboard materials,

-Here are three references on decibels:
+Here are two references on decibels:

 - Gotfrit, M. et al., 1995.
 "Decibels," Zen Audio Project, School for the Contemporary Arts, Simon Fraser University [accessed April 21, 2006] http://www.sfu.ca/sca/Manuals/ZAAPf/d/decibel.html.